BenIlies/NoPASARAN/docs/tutorial/intro_establishment_control_channels.rst

 Introduction to the Establishment of Control Channels
 =====================================================

 This tutorial focuses on the establishment of control channels using a nested Finite State Machine (FSM).
-The nested FSM presented here allows for higher-level abstraction and reusability across different scenarios.
+The nested FSM presented here allows for higher-level abstraction and reusability across different tests.
 It serves as a practical implementation to facilitate the establishment of control channels, be it as a client or as a server.

 **Nested FSM: CONTROL-CHANNEL-SET-UP**